pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 * The customer already has a cluster to be restored and specified in the CRD.
 * The backup data has been specified in the CRD.
-1. The Restore Worker retrieves the backup metadata, which includes cluster topology information and cluster level resolved_ts during backup.
+1. The Restore Worker retrieves the backup metadata, which includes cluster topology information and cluster level min_resolved_ts during backup.
 2. The Restore Worker gets the topology information of the present TiDB cluster through PD. (e.g: the number of TiKVs, replica). see [GetAllStoresRequest](https://github.com/fengou1/kvproto/blob/bd679cab506b8b8b75af2595624c3c3cd4254354/proto/pdpb.proto#L235).
 3. The Restore Worker checks whether the topology information of the target cluster to be restored is consistent with the original cluster information.
 If they are identical, start the restoration, otherwise exit directly.
-4. The Restore Worker stops the related scheduling of the PD, and the PD stops the scheduling interface definition [NewConfigSchedulerCommand](https://github.com/fengou1/pd/blob/7baf94c8644ccd55930d213e298fc0104bc7a453/tools/pd-ctl/pdctl/command/scheduler.go#L434)
+4. The Restore Worker stops the related scheduling of the PD, and the PD stops the scheduler.
-5. The Restore Worker restores the PD with Cluster ID and max allocated ID.
-See [recoverFromNewPDCluster](https://github.com/fengou1/pd/blob/7baf94c8644ccd55930d213e298fc0104bc7a453/tools/pd-recover/main.go#L112).
+5. The Restore Worker stops TiKV, and restores snapshot to volume according to the snapshot id in the metadata, mounts volume to TiKV.
-6. The Restore Worker stops TiKV, and restores snapshot to volume according to the snapshot id in the metadata, mounts volume to TiKV.
+6. The Restore Worker restores the PD with max allocated ID which caculate from region meta report by tikv.
 7. Using the cluster level resolved_ts in the backup metadata, call the BR Recover to process all TiKV data into a cluster level consistent state.
 8. The Restore Worker resumes the PD scheduler to bring TiDB cluster online, the restoration work is completed, and the restore worker exits.